Universal non-equilibrium states at the fractional quantum Hall edge: Noise power

-where $\chi(t)$ is the purely non-equilibrium contribution expressed via the full counting statistics generator \cite{Levitov} of the quasi-particles' backscattering process:
+where $\chi(t)$ is the purely non-equilibrium contribution expressed via the full counting statistics \cite{Levitov} of the quasi-particles' backscattering process:

-Although in general the full counting statistics generator $\chi_\sigma(\lambda, t)$ is a complex quantity, two important simplifications arise in the limit of weak backscattering: First, all the cumulants of quasi-particle numbers for the rare, Poissonian, process are equal to the average number \cite{statbook} of backscattered particles $\l N_{U\sigma}^p\r \equiv \partial_{i\lambda}^p\log\chi_\sigma(\lambda,t)|_{\lambda = 0} =\langle I\rangle|t|/2e^*$.
+Although in general the full counting statistics is a complex quantity, two important simplifications arise in the limit of weak backscattering: First, all the cumulants of quasi-particle numbers for the rare, Poissonian, process are equal to the average number of backscattered particles, i.e., for $p^{\rm th}$ cumulant one has $\l N_{\sigma}^p\r \equiv \partial_{i\lambda}^p\log\chi_\sigma(\lambda,t)|_{\lambda = 0} =\langle I\rangle|t|/2e^*$.
 Note that factor 2 appears since we have two flavours of quasi-particles that both contribute to the current $\langle I\rangle$.
 Thus, the non-equilibrium part of the correlation function is given by

 Second, the main contribution to integral (\ref{noise-int}) comes from large times $\sim 1/\langle I\rangle$, exactly where backscattering could be considered a classical Markovian process and result (\ref{chi-res}) is valid.

-Indeed, correlation time for tunnelling across QPC is $\sim 1/\Delta\mu$ \footnote{Mathematically, this stems from the oscillatory factors $e^{i\Delta\mu t/e^*}$ that is present in correlation function Eq.\ (\ref{cf-eq}) and in all higher-order correlators, since such factors will cut-off arbitrary time integrals, see also Ref.~\cite{Levitov}.}, so that if the backscattering probability $T = \langle I\rangle/(\Delta\mu/2\pi m)$ is small, then contribution comes from times that are much larger than the correlation time.
-Note that asymptotic Eq.~(\ref{chi-res}) is insensitive to any complicated details of backscattering at the fractional QH edge.
+Indeed, although the correlation function (\ref{cf-eq}) for fractional quasi-particles has long-range character, the correlation time for tunnelling across QPC is finite and is of order $\sim 1/\Delta\mu$.
+Mathematically, this stems from the oscillatory factors $\exp{i\Delta\mu t/e^*}$ that are present in correlation function Eq.\ (\ref{cf-eq}) and in all higher-order correlators, since such factors will cut-off arbitrary time integrals, see Ref.~[\onlinecite{Levitov}].
+One can check this statement explicitly for lower order cumulants.
+For instance, perturbative calculations for the noise of transmitted quasi-particle number at the injection QPC show that:

+where $\Delta N_\sigma(t) \equiv N_\sigma(t)-N_\sigma(0)$, and it is natural to assume that the same behaviour holds for cumulants of arbitrary order $p$.
+If the backscattering probability $T = \langle I\rangle/(\Delta\mu/2\pi m)$ is small, then the main contribution to the integral (\ref{noise-int}) comes from times that are much larger than the correlation time, where the correlation function has asymptotic form given by Eq.~(\ref{chi-res}) that is insensitive to any complex details of backscattering at the fractional QH edge at short times.